yahshun/Agility-2020-Access-102-Access-Building-Blocks/docs/Lab_Guide/Troubleshooting APM policies/module4.rst

 Can the BIG-IP TMOS Resolve the AAA server by Hostname and by Hostname.Domain?

-    Is the AAA reachable over the network, no Firewalls blocking communication from BIGIP Self-IP?
+Is the AAA server reachable over the network, no Firewalls blocking communication from BIGIP Self-IP?

-Managing Sessions within the Access Policy Manager menu
+**Managing Sessions within the Access Policy Manager menu**

 We use the Manage Sessions menu to view general status of currently logged in sessions, view their progress through a policy, and to kill sessions when needed.